BaselLaserMouse/rt_model_orsolic/README.md

 The final package is saved as `/tmp/tensorflow_pkg/tensorflow-1.9.0-<tags>.whl` and can be installed with `pip install <package path>`.
 You should uninstall any version of tensorflow before, e.g. using `pip uninstall tensorflow-gpu`.

+## License

+This project is published under the MIT License.
+See the [LICENSE](LICENSE) file for details.